YunHsiuLu/YunDataScience/DataVisual/D23/README.md

 	*	then you can check what packages you have by: `pip list`

 *	in this chapter, we have to install many packages: numpy, Jinja2, six, requests, tornado, pyyaml, python-dateutil, pandas, bokeh, panel, matplotlib, you can copy below:<br>
-`python -m pip install numpy matplotlib pandas bokeh Jinja2 siz requests tornado pyyaml python-dateutil panel`<br>
+`python -m pip install numpy matplotlib pandas bokeh Jinja2 six requests tornado pyyaml python-dateutil panel`<br>

 *	bokeh in Jupyter notebook can output html file in default.
 If you want to change the output file, you can do this: `bokeh.io.reset_output()` then change the function: `output_notebook()`, `output_file()`, or others.